 Goldstruck roasts its organic beans daily for the freshest pour-overs and handcrafted espresso.

-Good news for couples massage aficionados: you’re in Spa Central, with luxe in-house options at the Hazelton, Four Seasons and Park Hyatt (closed for renovations at press time; check online for reopening).
+Good news for couples massage aficionados: you’re in Spa Central, with luxe in-house options at the Hazelton, Four Seasons and Park Hyatt.
 The in-house spa at the Windsor Arms is notable for its heated saltwater pool and salt cave.

 Workcation neighbourhood: King Street West for a friends-cation